arandjelovicstefan/web-project/README.md

 -  Home page with basic display of sections.
 -  Shop page with display on 5 random items of each section, with click on section name page will navigate you to specific page of that section with all items listed.
 -  Sale page with listed all items on sale.
+-  Search input on Sale page and on every page of each section.
 -  Add items to cart.
 -  Checkout page and checkout dropdown.
 -  Contact page with basic info.
 -  Profil page for logged users with options to save address and view orders.
+-  Admin section still in development.

 All data about registered users is saved at https://www.firebase.google.com/